History of artificial intelligence: Advent of AI for public use

 15.ai, launched in March 2020 by an anonymous MIT researcher, was one of the earliest examples of generative AI gaining widespread public attention during the initial stages of the AI boom.
-The free web application demonstrated the ability to clone character voices using neural networks with minimal training data, requiring as little as 15 seconds of audio to reproduce a voice—a capability later corroborated by OpenAI in 2024.
+The free web application demonstrated the ability to clone character voices using neural networks with minimal training data, requiring as little as 15 seconds of audio to reproduce a voice—a capability later reproduced by OpenAI in 2024.
 The service went viral on social media platforms in early 2021, allowing users to generate speech for characters from popular media franchises, and became particularly notable for its pioneering role in popularizing AI voice synthesis for creative content and memes.

 Contemporary AI systems are now becoming human-competitive at general tasks, and we must ask ourselves: Should we let machines flood our information channels with propaganda and untruth?
 Should we automate away all the jobs, including the fulfilling ones?
 Should we develop nonhuman minds that might eventually outnumber, outsmart, obsolete and replace us?
 Should we risk loss of control of our civilization?
 Such decisions must not be delegated to unelected tech leaders.
 Powerful AI systems should be developed only once we are confident that their effects will be positive and their risks will be manageable.
 This confidence must be well justified and increase with the magnitude of a system's potential effects.
 OpenAI's recent statement regarding artificial general intelligence states that "At some point, it may be important to get an independent review before starting to train future systems, and for the most advanced efforts to agree to limit the rate of growth of compute used for creating new models."
 We agree.
 That point is now.

 Therefore, we call on all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4.
 This pause should be public and verifiable, and include all key actors.
 If such a pause cannot be enacted quickly, governments should step in and institute a moratorium.